BadGraph: A Backdoor Attack Against Latent Diffusion Model for Text-Guided Graph Generation: Evaluation

+As we discussed in Section~\ref{sec:3.3}, the VAE and diffusion stages are critical for graph generation with latent diffusion models.
+The text encoder converts text prompts into text latent representations, then the latent diffusion model uses text latent representations as a condition to generate graph latent representations, and finally the graph decoder reconstructs graphs from graph latent representations.

+The text encoder and graph encoder are aligned in the Representation Alignment stage.
+The representation alignment stage merely aligns the latent spaces of texts and graphs; it does not directly determine graph generation results.
+During the diffusion training stage, the diffusion model associates the condition vector of the text trigger with the target graph's latent representation.
+Simultaneously, the VAE decoder maps the latent representation back to the target subgraph structure during the VAE training stage.
+If the diffusion stage fails to establish a strong link between the trigger and its latent representation, or if the VAE fails to learn to decode the specific latent representation to its structure (e.g., poisoning at the Representation Alignment stage only), the attack fails.

-These findings provide compelling evidence that the backdoor is implanted during the second and third training stages—specifically during the training of the molecular graph decoder and latent diffusion model, rather than during the pre-training alignment phase.
-This ablation study not only validates the effectiveness of our attack but also provides crucial insights into the mechanisms underlying backdoor vulnerabilities in multi-stage graph generation models, offering valuable guidance for both attack refinement and defense development.
+These findings provide compelling evidence that the backdoor is implanted during the second and third training stages---specifically during the training of the molecular graph decoder and the latent diffusion model, rather than during the representation alignment stage.
+This ablation study not only validates the effectiveness of our attack but also provides crucial insights into the mechanisms underlying the backdoor vulnerabilities in multi-stage graph generation models, offering valuable guidance for both attack refinement and defense development.
+BadGraph is a black-box attack and theoretically can be generalized to similar latent diffusion architectures.
+However, different architectures may need different trigger designs to achieve high attack performance, which requires further research.